johnlauer/serial-port-json-server/README.md

 Command | Example | Description
 ------- | ------- | -------
-list    |         | Lists all available serial ports on your device open portName baudRate [bufferFlowAlgorithm] | open /dev/ttyACM0 115200 tinyg | Opens a serial port.
+list    |         | Lists all available serial ports on your device open portName baudRate [bufferAlgorithm] | open /dev/ttyACM0 115200 tinyg | Opens a serial port.
 The comPort should be the Name of the port inside the list response such as COM2 or /dev/ttyACM0.
 The baudrate should be a rate from the baudrates command or a typical baudrate such as 9600 or 115200.
-A bufferFlowAlgorithm can be optionally specified such as "tinyg" or "grbl" or write your own. send portName data | send /dev/ttyACM0 G1 X10.5 Y2 F100\n | Send your data to the serial port.
-Remember to send a newline in your data if your serial port expects it. sendnobuf portName data | send COM22 {"qv":0}\n | Send your data and bypass the bufferFlowAlgorithm if you specified one. close portName | close COM1 | Close out your serial port bufferalgorithms | | List the available bufferFlowAlgorithms on the server.
+A bufferAlgorithm can be optionally specified such as "tinyg" or "grbl" or write your own. send portName data | send /dev/ttyACM0 G1 X10.5 Y2 F100\n | Send your data to the serial port.
+Remember to send a newline in your data if your serial port expects it. sendnobuf portName data | send COM22 {"qv":0}\n | Send your data and bypass the bufferFlowAlgorithm if you specified one. close portName | close COM1 | Close out your serial port bufferalgorithms | | List the available bufferAlgorithms on the server.
 You will get a list such as "default, tinyg" baudrates | | List common baudrates such as 2400, 9600, 115200

 Revisions